jooonathann/mock-data/README.md

 ]
   ```

-  There are 30 different names, lastNames, ages,favouriteColors, hobbies, 15 different countries and 6 different images.
+  There are 30 different names, lastNames, ages,favoriteColors, hobbies, 15 different countries and 6 different images.
 All of them form random objects with these properties